not-a-dogOK/hack-assembler/README.md

 ![image](https://user-images.githubusercontent.com/57526797/163774626-958ad445-de89-405f-b08e-f82107f19610.png)

 # API
-run a line in the follwing order:
+run a line in the following order:
 For each line
 Program read the line via user input
 First pass on the line